 How do I teach my kids a second language?

 This is the most common question I hear from parents, so it’s about time that I write about the basics and share a printable 5-step action plan.
 Raising multilingual children in monolingual countries like the United States is not easy, and many parents aren’t sure when or how to begin.
 To make matters more challenging, kids tend to favor whatever language his or her friends are speaking (eg, English in our case).
 Therefore, if you want your child to learn a second language, daily support is necessary at home.

 In this post, I will give specific resources related to our family’s languages.
 However, please note that the 5 key steps in teaching your child a minority language apply to any language.
 To improve the chances of learning the target language, a language-rich environment is necessary.
 I highly suggest making a to do list and tackling at least two of the steps each day!
-Printable action plan will be provided at the end of the post!
+A printable action plan will be provided at the end of the post!

 1. Speak the target language (eg, Chinese, Korean)